PornFactory/comick-uploader/README.md

 -   **Convenient Default Directory**: Automatically detects and suggests a `./chapters` folder for quick use.
 -   **Multi-Language Support**: Allows you to select the chapter's language from a comprehensive list.
 -   **Versatile Group Selection**: Choose to upload as an "Official" release, search for a specific scanlation group, or upload with no group ("Unknown").
+-   **Scheduled Release Timer**: Schedule chapters to go live with a delay of up to 4 hours.
 -   **High Performance**: Uploads multiple chapters and their pages concurrently to maximize speed.
 -   **Secure Authentication**: Uses a local `cookies.txt` file, keeping your login credentials off the script.